NurAlif/alif_app_express/README.md

 To fulfill the online test, I gladly present my backend app.
 This app meet every requirement that is defined in [the task](https://www.dropbox.com/scl/fi/niffy8w0hz38lrcwkqh2v/Programmer-test---Node-JS-back-end---%5BNur-Alif-Ilyasa%5D.paper?dl=0&rlkey=aouus9c899uelehl25i03r6cl).

 Thank you for giving me a chance to apply for this position.
-I will bewaiting for the result and next process of the application.
+I will be waiting for the result and next process of the application.

 # How to run